CorMazz/chronolab/chronolab/README.md

 Chronolab is an application that is designed to allow for visualization of lab video and lab data concurrently, as if you were in the lab live, day-of, watching video and data stream in on your screens.

+## Proof-Of-Concept

+The proof-of-concept release on GitHub works in the dev mode on Windows.
+You need to select the uneditted example dataset, and any random video.
+Start the dev build with `pnpm tauri dev`, click `load video` and select a video, click `load csv` and select a csv file, then open the plot.
+Press play on the video and the plot should move as the time in the video moves.

 ## Design Decisions

 ### Frontend vs. Backend CSV Data Handling